 What to Expect in a Personal Injury Lawsuit

-If you have been injured in an automobile accident, slip-and-fall, or any other kind of accident caused by another person and are thinking of filing a claim against the individual to recover for the injuries that you sustained, you may have concerns about the steps required in order to pursue a lawsuit.
+If you have been injured in a car accident, slip-and-fall, or any other kind of accident caused by another person and are thinking of filing a claim against the individual to recover for the injuries that you sustained, you may have concerns about the steps required in order to pursue a lawsuit.
 The legal process can be daunting for those who have never filed a claim before, but a competent lawyer can ease your worries and do the difficult work for you while you focus on healing.
 We are frequently asked what to expect in a personal injury lawsuit from our clients so this article should give a brief overview of what is involved.

 What are the Steps in a Personal Injury Case?

 There are seven common broad phases to an injury lawsuit (For a detailed list click here for my personal injury case timeline):